lendasat/iframe/README.md

 ### Dev run

-Before you can run `the-boss`, you will need to make a copy of [./.env_sample](./.env_sample) and configure all variables.
+Before you can run the `hub`, you will need to make a copy of [./.env_sample](./.env_sample) and configure all variables.

-Start `the-boss` and builds the frontend in one go and watch for file changes.
+Start the `hub` and builds the frontend in one go and watch for file changes.

 ```bash
 just watch-all